 Want to do more?
 Friend, I’m so glad you asked.

 This is just one of many topics I help educate consumers about as a Beautycounter consultant.
-No, we don’t sell safer laundry detergents, but the first pillar of the company is education, followed by advocacy for health-protective laws.
+The first pillar of the company is education, followed by advocacy for health-protective laws.
 I love what I do, and I love sharing how I do it.

 Join me as a consultant for sweet discounts, and one of the most flexible and fulfilling jobs out there.